foxypool/docs/docs/general/getting-started.md

 ### So you want to start mining with your HDD?

 1. First check your estimated rewards for the capacity you wish to use [here](https://calculator.foxypool.io).
-If you those look good to you move on to step 2.
+If those look good to you move on to step 2.
 2. Now you need to create your first [Plot file](glossary.md#plot-file).
 The plot file is created using a Plotter, a piece of software which generates the [nonces](glossary.md#nonce) for the plot file using your CPU or preferably your GPU.
 Recommended Plotter:
     - [Turbo Plotter](https://blackpawn.com/tp/) (Windows, Linux & Mac OS X - requires a GUI to run, easy to use)